Tim-Jackins/sigma-guide/shop.md

 ## Laser Cutter

 The laser cutter is an incredibly useful tool for precisely cutting wood and acrylic.
-The laser itself is in the back right side of the laser cutter.
-It is bounced by a mirror on the left side of the x axis towards a mirror
+The laser itself is in the back left side of the laser cutter pointing toward the front.
+It is bounced by a mirror on the left side of the x axis towards a mirror in the head which redirects towards your material.
+Anything that you can laser cut should be laser cut.

 ### Materials